irhen-chan/MIG-certificate/README.md

 # MIG-certificate
-Monash Innovation Guarantee Award Certificate
-Award for Excellence in Human-Centered Design
+Monash Innovation Guarantee Award for Excellence in Human-Centered Design